GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/duplicating-multiple-blog-posts-at-once/en.md

 We must convert the query to retrieve the multiple posts to be duplicated:

 - Query the posts via `posts(pagination: { limit : $limit, offset: $offset}) { ... }`
-- Export `postInput` as a list (i.e. an array containing all the inputs for the queried posts)
+- Export `postInputs` as a list (i.e. an array containing all the inputs for the queried posts)

 ```graphql
 query GetPostsAndExportData($limit: Int! = 5, $offset: Int! = 0)